There are 3 options available for dealing with pensions on divorce

 The main problems are:

-The concept of pension sharing, then calling splitting, was first suggested by the Law Society and the Pensions Management Institute (PMI) following the judgement in Griffiths v Dawson (1993) which resulted in the requirement to take pension assets into account during a divorce.
+The concept of pension sharing, initially called splitting, was first suggested by the Law Society and the Pensions Management Institute (PMI) following the judgement in Griffiths v Dawson (1993) which resulted in the requirement to take pension assets into account during a divorce.

 A sharing order has the major advantage over attachment of allowing a clean break (remember this is a key objective of solicitors acting in a divorce case).

 Under a sharing order the pension asset is divided into two, and one part is legally transferred to the ex-spouse.
-The receiving spouse now has complete control over their part of the pension and may take benefits as and when it suits them (within the legislative framework applicable to pensions generally).
+The receiving spouse now has complete control over their part of the pension and may take benefits as and when it suits them (within the pension legislative that applies at the time).

 There are three ways in which a sharing order may be implemented: